 Commercial Countertop Griddles

 Commercial countertop griddles sit directly on top of a countertop or table.
 These handy pieces of equipment are desirable for kitchens that don't have a designated spot for a griddle.
 Because of its mobility, countertop griddles allow you to move it around your kitchen as long as you provide the needed ventilation and utilities.
-Since these griddles are the cheapest option, they are the most common and are sought after by catering businesses in need of off-sight equipment.
+Since these griddles are the least expensive option, they are the most common and are sought after by catering businesses in need of off-site equipment.

 Commercial Drop-In Griddles